louisleger/nssp/README.md

 ## NSSP
-Collection of Data Analysis of Neural Signals &amp; Signal Processing
+Collection of Data Analysis of Neural Signals &amp; Signal Processing projects.

 This repository contains code and reports for 3 projects: